TransMac

 the types TransMac supports:

-dmg: Files with a .dmg extension are commonly used to transfer
+DMG: Files with a DMG extension are commonly used to transfer

 data or software installation packages.
 They can be compressed to save space